 Palitha Vijaya Bandara, a leading young advocate for people living with HIV in Sri Lanka has joined the team to work with key populations.
 Palitha has had valuable experience working with civil society organizations that have been led by key populations including gay and bi-sexual men, and those who identify transgender.
 He is still part of Positive Hopes Alliance that works for the HIV positive community in Sri Lanka.
 Palitha has also worked with UN agencies, most notably with UNODC on a H-13 project that sought to reduce HIV risks among people who use drugs, and more recently with UNAIDS, where he was appointed as a civil society mobilizer.

-Shilpa Samaratunge has a strong background in peace and conflict analysis and also journalism, including mass communication.
-Recently returned to Sri Lanka, Shilpa has joined the Grassrooted team full time and will work primarily on further developing our new media unit.
-With her experience, and commitment, Grassrooted hopes to bring alive an informed understanding of issues related to sex, drugs and culture in Sri Lanka.
+Shilpa Samaratunge has a background in peace and conflict analysis and also journalism, including mass communication.
+Shilpa will help Grassrooted bring alive an informed understanding of issues related to sex, drugs and culture in Sri Lanka.

 She is a graduate of the University of Queensland, Australia and has a dual degree in Journalism and Arts with an extended major in Peace and Conflict Studies.